GlycoPAT: Glycoproteomics Analysis Toolbox

 Gang Liu, Kai Cheng, Chi Y. Lo, Jun Li, Jun Qu and Sriram Neelamegham. " A comprehensive, open-source platform for mass spectrometry based glycoproteomics data analysis", Molecular and Cellular Proteomics, 2017 Nov;16(11):2032-2047.
 Link

-GlycoPAT2.0 (anticipated release date: April 15, 2021): Link to preview new release features
+GlycoPAT2.0 (We hope to release this soon): Link to preview new release features

 Release notes and FAQ: Follow link